 |Boon Island, ME|

-Description: Boon Island, a tiny outcropping of granite, only two football fields long and fourteen feet above sea level at its highest point, is located six and a half miles off Maine’s southern coast.
+Description: Boon Island, a tiny outcropping of granite, only two football fields long and fourteen feet above sea level at its highest point, is located six-and-a-half miles off Maine’s southern coast.
 Its ledges were among the most perilous spots on the eastern seaboard until a lighthouse was established there in 1811, following James Madison’s approval.
 Many link the name Boon Island to the wrecks of the trading vessel Increase in 1682 or the Nottingham Gallery in 1710.
 Though the crew of the Nottingham Gallery was forced to resort to cannibalism, the survivors of these shipwrecks reputedly credited their rescue to a “boon from God.”
 However, references to “Boon Island” can be found as early as 1630, which negates those claims.

-At first Boon Island was barely able to attract and retain a keeper.
+At first, Boon Island was barely able to attract and retain a keeper.
 The first man offered the position refused.
 The second, David Oliver, accepted, but left without notice to work aboard a ship after the government refused his salary request.
 “I have made a calculation and find that what would make me comfortable,” Oliver wrote, “would amount to nearly five hundred dollars [per year]—also the wages of a Man and Boy would be thirty dollars a month.
 Therefore on these considerations I feel myself inadequate to the task, unless government will supply me with some of the above stated articles.”

 In March 1812, Thomas Hanna, grandfather of Marcus Hanna who would receive notoriety as keeper at Cape Elizabeth, agreed to man the light for $300 per year, plus a $100 advance for provisions.
 Hanna soon realized the sum was insufficient and requested $450 annually.
-After a year on the island, Keeper Hanna threatened that “unless the Government provides for me and my family as agreed, I shall on the first day of April leave this place.”
+After a year on the island, Keeper Hanna wrote the following threat: “unless the Government provides for me and my family as agreed, I shall on the first day of April leave this place.”
 Hanna’s request was forwarded to Secretary of Treasury Albert Gallatin with the following notation, “…it has been difficult to get anyone who would consent to accept the appointment as keeper for the compensation allowed.
 All the fresh water, wood and necessaries for a family must be carried on to the Island.”
 Gallatin answered with a $100 salary increase.
-Three years later Hanna left and was replaced by Eliphalet Grover.
+Three years later, Hanna left and was replaced by Eliphalet Grover.
 Hanna later returned to the service as keeper at Franklin Island.